Specialty Contractor

 Tip

-- Create Subcontractor Payment Applications and Manage Payment Application Contacts.
-Using the Commitments or Invoicing tool, you can also Create an Payment Application on Behalf of an Payment Application Contact or you can provide your subcontractor's payment application contacts with the appropriate permissions to access their purchase orders and subcontracts.
-See Add Payment Application Contacts to a Purchase Order or Subcontract.
-Users with 'Admin' permission on the Commitments tool can also use those permissions to manage payment applications with the Invoicing Tool.
+- Create Subcontractor Payment applications and Manage Payment application Contacts.
+Using the Commitments or Progress Billing tool, you can also Create a Payment Application on Behalf of a Payment Application Contact or you can provide your subcontractor's payment application contacts with the appropriate permissions to access their purchase orders and subcontracts.
+See Add Payment application Contacts to a Purchase Order or Subcontract Users with 'Admin' permission on the Commitments tool can also use those permissions to manage payment applications with the Progress Billing Tool.

 - Create a Payments Issued Log.
 After you start issuing payments on your project, you can create a log to track the payments you've issued.
 Your budget and budget reports are automatically updated to reflect your entries.
 See Add Payments Issued.